fuelviews/laravel-sabhero-articles/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on recent changes.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for contribution guidelines.

 ## Security Vulnerabilities